 As for bystanders, the business owner is liable for not fixing foreseeable and unreasonable risk of harm.
 Suppose a bystander is hurt because of negligent maintenance.
 They may have a claim for negligence against the property and business owner.

-If you have been hurt on a business owner’s property, call Arash Law today.
-At Arash Law, we are experienced in getting results for our clients.
+Get in touch with a reliable firm today if you have been injured on a business owner’s property.
+Our attorneys are experienced in getting results for our clients.
 Our attorneys have decades of experience recovering the compensation injured people need to recover completely and without fighting with insurance companies.
 Call or visit us online to schedule a free consultation to discuss your legal options.
-At Arash Law, we are here to help.
+We are here to help.

 What Is Assumption of Risk?